Laundry Closet Design

 Custom Closets Laundry Room

-Integrating a laundry room within a larger custom closet system, such as a master walk-in, is the height of convenience.
+Embedding a laundry area in a luxury walk-in closet maximizes convenience and style.
 Clever layout creates a discreet laundry zone harmonized with closet cabinetry.
 Expert closet designers can match laundry cabinets to wardrobe units for a polished, uniform aesthetic.
 Consider sound insulation and strong ventilation to protect garments and maintain a quiet environment.
 This setup often includes a dedicated folding counter made from the same material as the closet island, as well as hidden hampers that separate whites, darks, and delicates, streamlining the entire laundry process from start to finish.

 Closet Laundry Room